Entries are closed for the 2025 AMR Award

 Nominations and eligibility

-Nominations are open to anyone working with or within the animal health or plant health sectors in New Zealand.
+Entries are closed for the 2025 AMR Award.
+Nominations were open to anyone working with or within the animal health or plant health sectors in New Zealand.

-Your nomination should describe activities or practices that the nominees or applicants have put in place to help reduce antibiotic use and drivers for antibiotic use.
+We sought nominations of people helping to reduce antibiotic use and the drivers for antibiotic use.
 This could include:

 - AMR Awareness: Measures to educate prescribers and users of antibiotics about AMR and infection prevention and control measures, such as increased uptake of vaccinations and implementation of animal or plant health programmes.